DanielMoscoso/100day_challenge/Readme.txt

 		 as if it changed directions twice in a row, "mid-air" without touching a wall.
 		-This should solve the problem for now: every time the ball hits a wall, it takes a tiny step, then begins the process of checking once more.
+		-The ball is correctly instantiated and accessed in the 'Ball()'.
+And the module for the dotted line in the middle of the screen is added.
 ===============================================================================